ibm-cloud-docs/FileStorage/replication.md

 # Replicating Data

+Snapshot and Replication services are natively available on Endurance {{site.data.keyword.filestorage_short}} volumes only.
+Performance {{site.data.keyword.filestorage_short}} doesn't have these capabilities.

 Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote data center.
 The copies can be recovered in the remote site if a catastrophic event occurs or your data becomes corrupted.

 With replicas, you can